connoryates/bee_plugin/README.md

 **Work in progress**

-This is an example repo for setting the BEE email editor plugin found at: https://beefree.io/ that uses Perl5 with Dancer and AngularJS.
+This is an example repo for setting up the BEE email editor plugin (https://beefree.io/) that uses Perl5 with a Dancer web framework and AngularJS.

 ## Overview ##